dotnet/docs/docs/azure/sdk/authentication/additional-methods.md

 ---
-title: Additional methods to authenticate to Azure resources from .NET apps
+title: Additional methods to authenticate to Azure from .NET apps
 description: This article describes additional, less common methods you can use to authenticate your .NET app to Azure resources. ms.topic: how-to ms.custom: devx-track-dotnet, engagement-fy23